mckinsey/vizro/vizro-ai/docs/pages/user-guides/dashboard-iterate-and-deploy.md

 """
 ```

-## Generate and launch the dashboard
+## 2. Generate and render the dashboard

+Submit the data and prompt to Vizro-AI's `dashboard()` function:

 ```py
 dashboard_elements = vizro_ai.dashboard([df], user_question, return_elements=True)
 ```

-This will trigger the dashboard building process.
-Once Vizro-AI finishes the dashboard generation process, you can now launch the dashboard.
+Once Vizro-AI finishes dashboard generation, you can now render the dashboard:

 !!! example "Generated dashboard"